5. What do Disney Travel Agencies Look For When They Hire?

 Not only should Disney travel agents be proactive and prompt in addressing their client’s questions and concerns, but they should also be proactive and prompt in re-booking the client’s vacation package if a new Disney promotion is launched.
 You will be looking out for the best interests of your client, so if a deal pops up that can save them some money, be ready to act!

+We mentioned this before but we can’t stress it enough.
 Disney travel agents must be well-versed and insightful when it comes to Disney Destinations.
-Therefore, agencies want to know if you have actually been to some of these places you will be promoting.
+Therefore, agencies want to know if you’ve actually been to some of these places you’ll be promoting.
 Expect to be asked which destinations you have been to, and when.
 Some agencies may ask you to write about your favorite aspects of certain Disney Destinations.

-Next, they will want to assess your commit to the job.
+Next, agencies will want to assess your commitment to the job.
 Most Disney agencies are looking for people who aren’t bogged down with lots of commitments.
-An ideal job candidate would be able to devote as many hours as possible to grow their business and be highly attentive to their clients needs.
+An ideal job candidate would be able to devote as many hours as possible to grow their business and be highly attentive to their client’s needs.
 Becoming a Disney travel agent may entail morning, afternoon, and nighttime phone calls or correspondence, so having this flexibility and availability is important to a host agency.

-Most Disney travel agents jobs require a strong work ethic, professionalism, ambition, positivity, independence, business-mindedness, seriousness, fun, etc. In a nutshell, they want all the good qualities and none of the bad!
+Most Disney travel agent jobs require a strong work ethic, professionalism, ambition, positivity, independence, business-mindedness, seriousness, fun, etc. In a nutshell, they want all the good qualities and none of the bad!

 Disney travel agents must possess excellent communication skills, both written and verbal, and be comfortable “meeting” new people.
 Travel agents should balance calmness and friendliness to put the client at ease while also having the confidence/forcefulness to make decisions and close the sale, so to speak.
 You do not want to alienate potential clients with a bad attitude or a sales pitch, but you shouldn’t be wishy-washy in the process.